AndrewBartholomew62/Andrew-Bartholomew-braid/README.md

 The tools provided by the programme support the following:

+    Alexander and Burau polynomial invariant
+    Alexander-like polynomial invariant of a classical doodle Burau, or generalized Alexander, polynomial invariant
+    Commutative automorphism switch invariants
+    Finite-switch polynomial invariants (also known as rack polynomials) Fixed-point invariant of the braid representation of a knot or doodle Matrix-switch polynomial invariants
+    Quaternionic polynomial invariants
-    The Alexander and Burau polynomial invariants of a classical or virtual knot or link The Alexander-like polynomial invariant of a classical doodle Various quaternionic polynomial invariants of a classical or virtual knot or link Various matrix-switch polynomial invariants of a classical or virtual knot or link Various Weyl algebra switch polynomial invariants of a classical or virtual knot or link Various finite-switch polynomial invariants (also known as rack polynomials) of a classical or virtual knot or link The fixed-point invariant of the braid representation of a knot or doodle Various commutative automorphism switch invariants of a classical or virtual knot or link Vogel's algorithm for determining a braid word from a classical or virtual knot or link diagram The HOMFLY polynomial for the closure of a classical braid The Kauffman bracket polynomial of a classical or virtual knot, link, knotoid or multi-knotoid The Jones polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Turaev's extended bracket polynomial of a clasical or virtual knotoid or multi-knotoid The arrow polynomial of a classical or virtual knot, link, long knot, long virtual knot, knotoid or multi-knotoid Manturov's parity bracket polynomial of a classical or virtual knot or knotoid Kaestner and Kauffman's parity arrow polynomial for classical and virtual knots or knotoids Kauffman's Affine Index Polynomial for virtual knots or knotoids Sawollek's normalized Conway polynomial for a braid word The Dynnikov test for the trivial braid
+    Sawollek's normalized Conway polynomial for a braid word Weyl algebra switch polynomial invariants

+    Arrow polynomial of a classical or virtual knot, link, long knot, long virtual knot, knotoid or multi-knotoid HOMFLY polynomial
+    Jones polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Kauffman's Affine Index Polynomial for virtual knots or knotoids Kauffman bracket polynomial of a classical or virtual knot, link, knotoid or multi-knotoid Turaev's extended bracket polynomial of a classical or virtual knotoid or multi-knotoid Parity arrow polynomial of a classical or virtual knot or knotoid Parity bracket polynomial of a classical or virtual knot or knotoid

-    The Dowker(-Thistlethwaite) code for the braid
+    Dynnikov test for the trivial braid
+    Hamiltonian circuits within classical or flat knot or link diagram Vogel's algorithm for determining a braid word from a knot or link diagram

-    The Gauss code, or the oriented or unoriented left preferred Gauss data for a labelled peer code, labelled immersion code or a braid word
+    Dowker(-Thistlethwaite) code for a braid or labelled peer code Gauss code for a labelled peer code or the closure of a braid word Labelled immersion code for a braid word
-    The labelled immersion code for a braid word
+    Labelled peer code for
-    The labelled peer code for a braid word or a labelled immersion code The labelled peer code for the Gauss code of a classical link The labelled peer code for the r-parallel cable satellite of a knot's peer code
+        braid word of a classical or virtual knot or link labelled immersion code of a classical or virtual knot or link Gauss code of a classical, virtual or flat link, knotoid, multi-knotoid or multi-linkoid Labelled peer code for the planar diagram description (PD code) of a classical or virtual link the n-parallel cable satellite of a knot's peer code